ncfavier/agda-stuff/src-1lab/ObjectClassifiers.lagda.md

 In [this Mastodon post](https://types.pl/@ncf/114737741485982172) I gave an example of a Tarski universe containing two distinct unit types and which can be closed under $\Sigma$- and identity types in such a way that $\chi_B$ and
-$\phi_B$ are both fibrewise equivalences, but which is not $n$-univalent for any $n$, thus suggesting that one cannot get rid of the $(-2)$-univalence assumption.
+$\phi_B$ are both fibrewise equivalences, but which is not $n$-univalent for any $n$.
+This suggests that one cannot get rid of the $(-2)$-univalence assumption.

-In this note I would like to suggest an explanation for *why* the converse of theorem 4.8.3 fails.
+In this post I would like to suggest an explanation for *why* the converse of theorem 4.8.3 fails.
 The key is to notice that $\mathsf{Bun}(B)$ and $\mathsf{Fam}(B)$ can be thought of as the endpoints of a *span* of types whose apex is the type of *pullback squares* with bottom-left corner $B$ and right-hand side map $\mathcal{U}^\mathsf{p}$: